antaww/DrawMatch/README.md

 This project uses the following technologies:

+- Python 3.10 for the backend
+- HTML, CSS and JavaScript for the frontend
 - Django web framework
-- HTML, CSS and JavaScript for the frontend
 - Websockets with Django Channels for real-time gameplay
 - TensorFlow for the AI model
 - SQLite database to store game data